 While at Commercial Credit Warner met fellow programmer Ed Zaron, who was developing software to evaluate credit scores, and Jim Black an accountant in the billing department.

 The trio would become some of the earliest adopters of Apple Computers’ newly released Apple II microcomputer.
-Warner purchased the 16K Apple II, his first personal computer, in early 1978, after he had visited Zaron who had acquired one himself.
+In early 1978 Warner purchased his first personal computer, a 16K Apple II, after he had visited Zaron who had acquired one himself.
 Warner, Zaron, and Black started meeting together after work, in Zaron’s living room programming games and software.

 Ed Zaron’s first game, Tank Wars, one of two games he and Warner debuted with at the Trenton Computer Festival in 1978

 Warner, influenced by his time developing games on PLATO and inspired by other maze-runner-like games for the system, led him to create a first-person perspective “3D” maze game, very likely the very first of its kind for any microcomputer.

 While the maze concept had been employed as early as 1957, when Mouse in the Maze, was developed on MIT’s TX-0 Mainframe, the iconic Apple II Reference Manual, also known as The Red Book, gave the Maze game new unspoiled ground to start from in 1978.
 The reference manual not only described the inner workings of the machine but also included BASIC program examples.
 One of those programs was Dragon Maze a small 4kb program that would generate a random maze the player could explore.
 The program example was used and further developed upon by many of the early game pioneers.
 Robert Clardy’s Dungeon Campaign also from 1978, one of the earliest if not the earliest roleplaying game for the personal computer, used a heavily modified codebase from Dragon Maze.
 I’ve earlier written an article on Clardy and his first games.